rajeevyasarla/3SD/README.md

 ## Acknowledgements
-Thanks to Amir Sadeghian, Renliang Weng and Jinghao Shi, for having insightful and knowledgable discussions throught my internship

 Thanks to authors of U2Net and DINO for sharing their code.
 Most of the code is borrowed from the U2Net and DINO methods
 ```
 https://github.com/xuebinqin/U-2-Net